 Sometimes oral glucose tolerance testing

-(For recommendations about diagnosis, see also the American Diabetes Association's standards in medical care in diabetes and the International Society for Pediatric and Adolescent Diabetes' (ISPAD) guidelines for type 2 diabetes in children and adolescents.)
+(For recommendations about diagnosis, see also the American Diabetes Association's 2022 standards of medical care in diabetes for children and adolescents and the International Society for Pediatric and Adolescent Diabetes' (ISPAD) 2018 guidelines for diabetes in children and adolescents.)

 Diagnosis of diabetes in children

-Diagnosis of diabetes and prediabetes is similar to that in adults, typically using fasting or random plasma glucose levels and/or HbA1c levels, and depends on the presence or absence of symptoms (see Table: Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation Diabetes mellitus involves absence of insulin secretion (type 1) or peripheral insulin resistance (type 2), causing hyperglycemia.
-Early symptoms are related to hyperglycemia and include polydipsia... read more ).
+Diagnosis of diabetes and prediabetes is similar to that in adults, typically using fasting or random plasma glucose levels and/or HbA1c levels, and depends on the presence or absence of symptoms ( see Table: Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation ).
 Diabetes may be diagnosed with the presence of classic symptoms of diabetes and blood glucose measurements.
-Measurements are random plasma glucose ≥ 200 mg/dL ( ≥ 11.1 mmol/L) or fasting plasma glucose ≥ 126 mg/dL (≥ 7.0 mmol/L); fasting is defined as no caloric intake for 8 hours.
+Measurements are random plasma glucose ≥ 200 mg/dL (≥ 11.1 mmol/L) or fasting plasma glucose ≥ 126 mg/dL (≥ 7.0 mmol/L); fasting is defined as no caloric intake for 8 hours.

 Initial evaluation and testing